Rosanne-Sim/python-essentials-kaggle/README.md

 # 🐍 Python Foundations for Analytics
-*Practice notebooks from Kaggle’s Intro to Python course.*
+*Practice notebooks from Kaggle’s Python course.*

 This repository contains hands-on exercises focusing on:
 - Logical operations and conditionals